Documentation

 The Validator Persona has details on how a validator can be run.

 On each subnet there are a configurable number slots reserved for validation (default: 64).
-Validators have two primary roles in each subnet.
+IN practice, these slots are not all filled by validators, and miners can use these slots as well.

 1. Validation of miner output.
 This is usually done by sending regular requests to each miner and then assigning a value/score to the response.
 These scores are usually added to a moving average of the miners performance which enables a score (weights) to be set at regular intervals on the blockchain for all miners by that validator.
 These weights form part of the incentive landscape which when combined with the weights of the other validators using Yuma Consensus are then used to define and distribute emissions.